 Mesoscale combustor which has 3.5 mm inner diameter, flue gas inhibitor, 10 mm combustion chamber can be used for combustion of liquid fuel heptane.
-The flame can be stabilized at equivalence ratio of φ 0,81 - 1,29 and reactant velocity 26,12 - 36,83cm/s.
+The flame can be stabilized at equivalence ratio of $\varphi$ 0,81 - 1,29 and reactant velocity 26,12 - 36,83cm/s.
 The use of flue gas inhibitors does not automatically increase the flammability limits.
-It has been proven that flammability limits combustors with flue gas inhibitors.
-The use of flue gas inhibitors does not automatically increase the flammability.
-It has been proven that flammability limits combustors that do not take flue gas inhibitors.
+It has been proven that flammability limits combustors with flue gas inhibitors are narrower, compared to similar mesoscale combustors that do not take flue gas inhibitors.
 The use of flue gas inhibitors does not automatically increase the flammability limits.
-It has been proven that flammability limits combustors with flue gas inhibitors are narrower, compared to similar mesoscale combustors with flue gas inhibitors.
+It has been proven that flammability limits combustors with flue gas inhibitors are narrower, compared to similar mesoscale combustors that do not take flue gas inhibitors.
 There is a larger or wider flame, and brighter along with the higher equivalent ratio, to some extent.
 Narrow flammability limits on mesoscale combustors with flue gas inhibitors can be caused by the magnitude of heat loss from the walls of the combustion chamber that is too long, for that it needs further investigation.